REV23Docs/rev23-desktop-docs/docs/concepts/virtual-receptionist.md

 # Virtual Receptionist

-The Virtual Receptionist is a background service that runs "workflows" (complex tasks) when an object is created or meets a specific criteria.
+The Virtual Receptionist is a background service that runs "workflows" (complex tasks) when an object is created or satisfies a specific criteria.

-You can activate or deactivate the desired workflows in [Configuration: Virtual Receptionist](../configuration/virtual-receptionist.md).
+You can activate or deactivate the desired workflows in [Configuration: Virtual Receptionist](../configuration/virtual-receptionist.md) to prevent them from executing.
 Many of these workflows have their own sets of options that you can configure as well, located in [Configuration: Virtual Receptionist Options](../configuration/virtual-receptionist-options.md).

 ## Configure Email Settings